mikaze0322/suisei-archive-guide/docs/tools/m3u8/README.md

 ![cookies](./m3u8-0002.jpg)

-Make sure you have the `Get cookies.txt` extension installed on your browser (link above).
+Make sure you have the `Get cookies.txt` extension installed on your browser and logged into the website.
 Now click on the plugin icon, and click `Export` .
 You can save the `cookies.txt` file anywhere you like.

 ## Download